darrenburns/ward/README.md

 ### Cancelling a run after a specific number of failures

-If you wish for ward to cancel a run immediately after a specific number of failing tests, you can use the `--fail-limit` option.
+If you wish for Ward to cancel a run immediately after a specific number of failing tests, you can use the `--fail-limit` option.
 To have a run end immediately after 5 tests fail:

 ```text